LucasIsasmendi/portfolio/languages/english/books/aep/ch6.md

 #### [a6.2 - R Clusters](engl.io/atc)
 It helps, when working with the R sound and R clusters, to hold out the sound.
-Hold the R sound for several seconds. brag [bɹæg], credit[ˈkɹεd-ɪt|], problem[ˈpɹɑb-lәm], free[fɹi]
+Hold the R sound for several seconds.
+- brag [bɹæg]
+- credit[ˈkɹεd-ɪt|]
+- problem[ˈpɹɑb-lәm]
+- free[fɹi]

 ### Focus: Voiced or Unvoiced Consonants?
 In consonant clusters where the second sound is unvoiced (speak [spik]), it’s ok for it to sound a little voiced(‘sbeak’).
 That’s because the ‘voice’ of the next sound is blending with that consonant.
 Keep that sound light.
 If you make a clear, strong B sound, instead of P, then it won’t sound right.
 This concept is discussed in the second half of the video above, TR sounding like CHR.

 ### Focus: [kw] Cluster
 Just like with the R-clusters, you really have to round your lips for the second sound of this beginning consonant cluster.
 Some students skip this step, and words like ‘quick’ [kwɪk] end up sounding like ‘kick’ [kɪk].
 The tongue tip does not need to move between these two sounds, so you only have to focus on rounding the lips.
-Exception: it’s ok to drop the [w] sound in ‘quarter’ [ˈkwɔɹ dəәɹ] so it sounds like [ˈkɔɹ dəәɹ].
+Exception: it’s ok to drop the [w] sound in ‘quarter’ [ˈkwɔɹ dәɹ] so it sounds like [ˈkɔɹ dәɹ].
 Most Americans do!

 #### [V6.5 - How to Make the [kw] Cluster](engl.io/atf)
 For QU[kw] sound, The key is in the lip position.
 When I say the word ‘quick’, my lips have already rounded before my vocal cords even release the air for the kk sound.